-- Begin with a key word (Item for sale, etc.)

-Use descriptive words to identify your items

-State your price or terms

-Include a phone number and/or e-mail address

-- NAME

-- ADDRESS:
+- · Begin with a key word (item for sale, etc.) · Use descriptive words to identify your items - State your price or terms - Include a phone number and/or e-mail address ingly accept false misleading advertisements .
+Ads which request or require advance payment of fees for services or products should be scrutinized carefully.

-- PHONE #:
+ADDRESS: PHONE #: